Ponmo/portfolio/README.md

 Github: https://github.com/Ponmo/SBChannelkeeperAnalytics

 Description: Volunteered to develop aggregated, automated, and live statistics, charts, and GIS based on Santa Barbara Channelkeeper's watershed brigade database.
-Did so over the summer to improve volunteering as part of the brigade in cleaning up beaches, trails, and much more for well over 250 hours.
+Did so over the summer to improve volunteering as part of the brigade in cleaning up beaches, trails, and much more for >250 hours.
 Won the Congressional App Challenge and talked with the local news station and the county's House Representative to shine light on the cause.

 <img width="720" alt="Screenshot 2024-11-17 at 12 31 19 AM" src="https://github.com/user-attachments/assets/958adc17-54be-4f9d-8523-d9cb052dec15">